 }

-externalFile object
+externalPropertyFile object

 General

-An externalFile object contains information that enables a SARIF consumer to locate the external file (see §3.11.2) that contains the value of an externalized property.
+An externalPropertyFile object contains information that enables a SARIF consumer to locate the external property file (see §3.11.2) that contains the value of an external property.

 fileLocation property

-An externalFile object SHALL contain a property named fileLocation whose value is a fileLocation object (§3.3) that specifies the location of the external file.
+An externalPropertyFile object SHALL contain a property named fileLocation whose value is a fileLocation object (§3.3) that specifies the location of the external property file.

 If the fileLocation object’s uri property (§3.3.2) specifies a relative reference and its uriBaseId property (§3.3.3) is absent, then uri SHALL be interpreted relative to the location of the root file.